Photo: Jörg Braukmann / Wikimedia Commons

 FAQ

 Is Berlin cheap compared to other European capitals?
-Berlin is significantly cheaper than London, Paris, Amsterdam, or Copenhagen — the extraordinary value (the finest combination of cultural depth and cost in Western Europe), the extraordinary restaurant scene at affordable prices, and the extraordinary hotel value (the finest boutique hotels in Berlin cost 30–50% less than comparable properties in Paris or Amsterdam) make Berlin the most cost-effective major European cultural destination.
+Berlin is significantly cheaper than London, Paris, Amsterdam, or Copenhagen.
+No city in Western Europe combines this much cultural depth with these costs: the restaurant scene stays affordable, and Berlin’s best boutique hotels cost 30–50% less than comparable properties in Paris or Amsterdam — making it the most cost-effective major European cultural destination.

 How many days for Berlin?
-4–5 days for a thorough Berlin experience — the extraordinary Museum Island (the Pergamon Museum, the extraordinary Pergamon Altar — the most extraordinary ancient Greek monument outside Greece; the Neues Museum, the extraordinary Nefertiti bust — the most famous ancient Egyptian artifact in Germany), the extraordinary Holocaust Memorial (the extraordinary 2,711 stelae — the most moving contemporary memorial in Europe), the extraordinary Topography of Terror (the extraordinary outdoor museum on the site of the SS and Gestapo headquarters), and the extraordinary nightlife require at minimum 4 days.
-7 days adds Potsdam (the extraordinary Sanssouci Palace and Park — the finest Prussian palace complex in Germany, 40 minutes by S-Bahn) and the extraordinary outer neighborhoods.
+4–5 days for a thorough Berlin experience.
+Museum Island alone deserves serious time — the Pergamon Museum with the Pergamon Altar, the greatest ancient Greek monument outside Greece, and the Neues Museum with the Nefertiti bust, the most famous ancient Egyptian artifact in Germany.
+Add the Holocaust Memorial (2,711 stelae — the most moving contemporary memorial in Europe), the Topography of Terror (the outdoor museum on the site of the SS and Gestapo headquarters), and the nightlife, and 4 days is the minimum.
+7 days adds Potsdam — the Sanssouci Palace and Park, Germany’s greatest Prussian palace complex, 40 minutes by S-Bahn — and the outer neighborhoods.

 When is Berlin best to visit?
-May–September for the extraordinary outdoor culture (the extraordinary Berlin summer — the most extraordinary outdoor dining, the extraordinary Tiergarten park life, the extraordinary open-air concerts and cinema), though the extraordinary Berlin winters (the extraordinary Christmas markets — the most numerous and most varied Christmas markets in the world, 80+ markets across the city in December) and the extraordinary low-season hotel prices (30–50% below summer) make November–March equally compelling for the culturally motivated traveler.
+May–September for the outdoor culture: the Berlin summer of open-air dining, Tiergarten park life, and open-air concerts and cinema.
+But the Berlin winter has its own case — the Christmas markets are the most numerous and most varied in the world, with 80+ markets across the city in December — and low-season hotel prices run 30–50% below summer, making November–March equally compelling for the culturally motivated traveler.